brookingcharlie/shokunin-ascii-clock/README.md

 These equations make sense given that the clock has a horizontal radius of 8 and a vertical radius of about 5, is centred around (8, 5), and has a period of 12.
-Really the only interesting this is the scaling factor of -4.644 as opposed to 5;
-it turns out that using exactly 5 gives you wonky looking clock!
+Really the only interesting this is the scaling factor of -4.644 as opposed to 5: it turns out that using exactly 5 gives you a wonky looking clock!
 So maybe using gnuplot was useful afterall.

 For reference, here's the table of coordinates for the clockface: